 Most of us are probably guilty of having too much coffee, but while it can be easy to laugh this off as a necessity of the 21st Century, overconsumption of coffee could be dealing serious damage to your mental health.
 The high concentrations of caffeine ingested over time can lead people to begin suffering from anxiety and insomnia, but it can also lead to loss of sleep, and is quite often used as a substitute for eating, which in turn leads to the mind being neglected of the nutrients it needs and filled with ones it doesn’t.
 All that being said, quitting coffee cold turkey is not a good idea.
 Instead, try to dial back the amount of caffeine you consume sticking to a schedule, switching to decaf, and ensuring that you don’t drink coffee instead of eating proper food.

 It can be easy in the modern world to fall into the trap of getting our favourite dishes over and over again.
 What’s worse is the fact that, more often than not, these dishes are pretty unhealthy.
 With so many different choices readily available to us, you would think that we would all be eating different foods every day of the week, and you could argue that we should be.
-Eating the same foods over and over again, no matter what those foods are, is terrible for both your mental and physical health.
+Eating the same foods over and over again, no matter what those foods are, is not good nutrition, and can be terrible for both your mental and physical health.
 Our body needs over 50 essential nutrients in order to have all of its needs met, which requires a wide variety of fruits, vegetables, meats, grains, and pretty much anything you think of when you think “healthy food”, but the vast majority of us come nowhere close.
 It takes some work, but a balanced diet is non-negotiable when it comes to maintaining positive mental health.